felipealfonsog/TermPDFViewer/README.md

 Please note that if you encounter any issues or have suggestions, feel free to raise an issue on the [TermPDF repository](https://github.com/felipealfonsog/TermPDFViewer/issues).
 Your feedback is invaluable!

 Thank you for joining me on this journey, and I hope Term-PDF Viewer brings value to your life and workflow.
 Let's continue making technology accessible and enjoyable for everyone!

-#### Futures

-* The TermPDF Viewer will start, allowing you to:
-* Scan for PDF files in the current directory.
-* Select a PDF file to view by entering its number.
-* View the PDF with options to move back, forward, or return to the main menu.
-* Quit and return to the main menu.
-* To exit the TermPDF Viewer, use 'q' in the main menu.

-- View PDF documents within the terminal.
-- Navigate through pages using keyboard commands.
-- Experimental project with limited functionality.
-- Built using the MuPDF library for rendering PDF content.

 #### 🤝 Support and Contributions